21st September 2010

 Whether it’s for a new school project or refurbishing an existing building, perimeter fencing has provided local authority specifiers with a way to ensure children and staff are as safe as possible.
 It has also helped to drive down potential issues of criminal activity and anti-social behaviour, not only from outsiders but also from pupils and staff.

-The association between fencing systems and the notion of ‘barricading’ pupils and staff in has been made in the past.
+The association between fencing systems and the notion of ‘barricading’ pupils and staff has been made in the past.
 However, manufacturers have responded to this positively.
-As a result, there are a wide selection of fencing solutions available on the market that help to make school outdoor environments look as inviting and aesthetically pleasing as possible, whilst ensuring children and staff feel protected.
+As a result, there is a wide selection of fencing solutions available on the market that help to make school outdoor environments look as inviting and aesthetically pleasing as possible, whilst ensuring children and staff feel protected.

 When selecting a suitable fencing solution, schools and local authorities want peace of mind that products perform to the highest standards and are secure by design.
 Industry bodies such as the Loss Prevention Certification Board (LPCB) can help manufacturers like Zaun to work towards the 1175 standard that provides a rigorous vetting process for security fencing.
 Once products are approved, they are given an internationally recognised ‘mark of trust’ and are listed within the LPCB’s ‘Red Book’ to highlight their effectiveness against security breaches such as burglary and vandalism.
 What about secure by design??